jaredmaks/tinyml-on-the-edge/README.md

 This mini project will conform to the following procedure.
 1. Revisit [setting up arduino IDE](https://github.com/billiyz/nano-33-ble-sense) without going through the programming part on sensor data collection.
 2. Look into accelerometer and gyroscope operation
-3. Write a sketch to collect accelerometer, gyroscope and magnetometer sensors data
+3. Write a sketch to collect accelerometer and gyroscope sensors data
 4. Upload the data to the google colaboratory platform
 5. Train a neural
 6. Convert the model into tensorflow lite model